 There is a revolution taking place in burger joints and supermarkets across Australia.
-Foods made from plants that taste and behave like meat are increasingly making their way onto the plates of consumers as concern grows over the environmental impact of food production.
+Plant products that taste and behave like meat are increasingly making their way onto the plates of consumers as concern grows over the environmental impact of food production.

 This week the CSIRO launched its plant-based meat venture, v2food.
 Over the next year we plan to develop a range of wholly Australian meat alternatives to be sold in supermarkets and restaurants across the country.
 The products include protein from legumes, fibre from plants, and oils from sunflower and coconut.